NASA-AMMOS/aerie-simple-model-data/README.md

 Once you have loaded [demo.jar](demo.jar) into Aerie, make a plan with a time range of your choosing (a plan length of a day should be reasonable).
 Once you have created a plan, add a couple of activities to it and hit the simulate button.
 Once the simulation completes you should see a green check appear next to the Simulation icon, and viola, you have successfully run the data model!

+Alternatively, you can follow instructions for [loading a sample plan](#loading-a-sample-plan).

 To actually see the results of the simulation you ran, you can load a pre-built [basic data model view](DataModelBasicView.json) that will place a number of different resources on to the timeline for named buckets of data.

-There are number of configuration variables available in the "Simulation" pane that you can adjust to produce different behavior with the data model.
-Feel free to play around with these configurations and re-simulate to see how the results change.

 ## Organization